oskardudycz/event-driven.io/content/posts/2021-01-27--what_texting_ex_has_to_do_with_event_driven_design/index.pl.md

 - "Maybe she didn't read it?"
 - "Maybe I can remove it or at least edit it?",

 Sometimes we are lucky, e.g. we can delete a message on WhatsApp, or edit it on Skype.
-However, we aren’t sure if the message was read or not.
+However, we aren't sure if the message was read or not.
 Usually, the best thing to do is apologize or write "I was just kidding!".
 You cannot retract a bad situation, but you can try to fix it.

 Why am I writing this to you?
 People often ask me, what will happen in event-driven systems when we publish a wrong event (e.g., missing data, incorrect data, etc.).
 The recipe is similar to the scenario when texting your ex:
 1. **Think upfront:** This can save you a lot of trouble and difficulties.
 Make sure that you correctly understood the logic with the Business, then write tests.
 Such an approach can protect you from bad consequences.